Reiney4/Flatdango/README.md

 # Flatdango

-This is the Flatacuties app, a JavaScript application that fetches data from an API and dynamically manipulates the DOM to display cute animal illustrations and allow the user to vote for their favourite animal.
+This is the Flatdango app, a JavaScript application that fetches data from an API and dynamically manipulates the DOM to display movie details and allows the user to purchase movie tickets online.

 ## Description